Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Reaction_conditions/Readme.md

 ### Phases

-Information about the phases in the multiphase system
+Information about how many phases are present in the multiphase system.

 - __number_of_phases__
   - Type: posfloat